-4.1 Are operators obliged to retain any call data?
-If so who is obliged to retain what and for how long?
+4.5 What call data are telecoms or internet infrastructure operators obliged to retain and for how long?

-All of the Type I telecom operators are obliged to retain the call data, including telecommunications number, communication date and time of communication for the calling and called parties resulted by telecommunications system.
+All of the Type I telecom operators are obliged to retain the call data, including the telecommunications number, and the date and time of communication for the calling and called parties resulted by telecommunications system.
 The retaining period varies for respective telecom services: (1) local calls: 3 months; (2) international and long-distance calls: 6 months; and (3) mobile phone: 6 months.
-Type II operators shall retain the data for a period from 1 to 6 months subject to detailed requirements made by the NCC, which may include VoIP, login and logout of broadband access, IP address of free email account and newsgroup, communication record of email, etc.
+Type II operators shall retain the data for a period from 1 to 6 months subject to detailed requirements made by the NCC, which may include VoIP, login and logout of broadband access, the IP address of free email accounts and newsgroups, and communication record of email, etc.